 - $8,996 per capita

 - FDI Inflow:

-Guatemala’s economic freedom score is 61.2, making its economy the 83rd freest in the 2014 Index.
-Its score has increased by 1.2 points, reflecting improvements in six of the 10 economic freedoms including business freedom, investment freedom, and freedom from corruption.
-Guatemala is ranked 17th out of 29 countries in the South and Central America/Caribbean region, and its overall score is above the regional and world averages.
+Guatemala’s economic freedom score is 64.0, making its economy the 75th freest in the 2021 Index.
+Its overall score is unchanged, with an improvement in the tax burden score offset by declines in trade freedom and other scores.
+Guatemala is ranked 15th among 32 countries in the Americas region, and its overall score is above the regional and world averages.